nishantabanik/EventScheduler/README.md

     LocalStorage Integration: Store and retrieve the API key using localStorage for persistent access.

 This project provides hands-on experience in building interactive web applications with React, focusing on real-world data handling and user authentication.
-By the end of this project, you’ll have a solid understanding of integrating React with RESTful APIs, managing user sessions, and creating dynamic, data-driven applications.
+By the end of this project, you’ll have a solid understanding of integrating React with RESTful APIs, managing user sessions, & creating dynamic, data-driven applications.